cskyan/bionlpsota/README.md

-# bionlpsota
+# Biomedical Text Mining (BioNLP) State-of-the-art Models

-A collection of SOTA methods for Biomedical Natural Language Processing
+`BioNLPSOTA` is a collection of sota methods for Biomedical Natural Language Processing.